Rasmus Andresen: Biography

-Andresen mainly grew up in Flensburg and belongs to the Danish minority of Southern Schleswig.
+Andresen was born in Essen.
+He mainly grew up in Flensburg and belongs to the Danish minority of Southern Schleswig.
 He graduated from Duborg-Skolen in Flensburg and later with a bachelor's degree from Roskilde University in Denmark.

 Political career

-From 2005 to 2019, Andresen served as a member of the Landtag of Schleswig-Holstein, representing Flensburg.
+From 2009 to 2019, Andresen served as a member of the Landtag of Schleswig-Holstein, representing Flensburg.
 At the time of his first election, he was the parliament's youngest member at 23.
 From 2017 until 2019, he served as vice-president of the Landtag.

 Andresen has been a Member of the European Parliament since the 2019 European elections.
 He has since been serving on the Committee on Budgets.
 He is also his parliamentary group's coordinator on the committee.

 In addition to his committee assignments, Andresen is part of the Parliament's delegation for relations with Canada.
 He is also a member of the European Internet Forum, the European Parliament Intergroup on Anti-Corruption, the European Parliament Intergroup on Anti-Racism and Diversity, the European Parliament Intergroup on LGBT Rights, the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas and the European Parliament Intergroup on Traditional Minorities, National Communities and Languages.

 Since 2021, Andresen has been leading the German delegation within the Greens–European Free Alliance group, succeeding Sven Giegold.